 Job searching comes with a lot of anxiety.
 Once you get a call or an email saying you have been shortlisted for the next level of a hiring process, it is time to step-up and put on your A-game.
 Since your CV/resume has given you an opportunity to meet your potential employer, the next natural thing you must do is prepare and, prepare well.
-Below are 10 tips you can use to impress your future employer.

 The first thing a hiring panel will be looking for is to see if have fire in your belly.
 You may wonder what “fire” means.
 This is the energy and commitment a candidate shows during an interview.
 Your “fire” will show if you really want the job or you are just going through the interview motions.
 Show excitement, enthusiasm and zeal for the job.
 Prove that you can go the extra mile to perform the job.

 2. Power up your confidence